 An Appetite for Shoppers to Have a Personalised Experience

 Customers expect brands to cater to their individual needs and preferences.
-To uncover how essential personalisation is, 72% of consumers say they now only engage with marketing messages that are personalised and tailored to their interests.
+To uncover how essential personalisation is, 91% of consumers are more likely to shop with brands that recognize, remember, and provide relevant offers and recommendations.

 Every interaction with your brand builds the profile of your customer to allow you to better serve their needs and build brand loyalty.
 These interactions should be contextualised, personalised, and immediately relevant to give customers a better experience.

 That’s why we invented ClarityOmnivue, to deliver true, accurate data that is utilised to create individually customised targeted marketing campaigns that are personalised and relevant to the customer.

 Digital transformation can cover a wide variety of technology-based changes.
 A business that adapts to the present may be well-prepared for the present.
 Digital transformations are always long-term organisational transformations and part of a wider cultural shift within the organisation.

 For more information, read our starter guide to view our most frequently asked questions about Digital Transformation.